mlaroy/mikelaroy.ca/src/posts/wordpress-blocks-advanced-custom-fields.md

 </div>
 ```

 The advantage to using a render callback fuction over calling the template directly, which ACF allows for, is that the template can be re-usable.
-So long as the function calling formats the data in the same way, this template can be totally portable.
+So long as the function calling the template presents the data formatted in the same way, this template can be totally portable.

 ## Wrapping It Up